 I just want to say a huge thank you to the cluttered house clearance specialists who cleared my great aunts extremely cluttered two bedroom town house in Lancaster last week.
 The team from Cluttered House Clearance have done an outstanding job, they worked really hard from start to finish.
 My aunt who was a compulsive hoarder in her day hoarded everything from magazines, clothing to bric a brac.

 Hoarding has long been associated with survival.
 Farmers and self-sufficiency enthusiasts, for example, will collate as much harvest as they can in case of a harsh winter.
 Animals are famous hoarders, too.
 Think of a squirrel, and their habit of storing nuts for a rainy day.

 We mean no offence to hoarders when we make this comparison.
 In fact, science supports the evaluation.
 Brain scans performed on human hoarders show very similar activity to those of a squirrel.

 Of course, we could all be referred to as hoarders in some respects.
 The average home will have an excess of batteries, tinned food, light bulbs and candles.
 We may even keep an old mobile phone, several years out of date, in case of an emergency.
 Most of these items will never be used.
 In truth, we probably forget that we have them.
 They remain useful – some might say essential – items though.

 A compulsive hoarder will express similar behavior, but taken to an extreme.
 They will keep anything that they acquire.
 Rather than one spare mobile phone, they’ll have several dozen with shattered screens.
 Rather than a handful of unused lightbubs, they’ll have hundreds that have long since burned out.
 Rather than tinned food with a sell by date years in the future, they’ll keep long expired perishable goods.
-Continued near the bottom of this page.

 The Manifestation of Compulsive Hoarding